Quorafind/Obsidian-Big-Calendar/README.md

 ## Problems NOW

-- Cannot parse when there are excalidraw or folder note md files in Daily Note Folder.
+- [ ] Cannot parse notes when there are excalidraw or folder note md files in Daily Note Folder.
-- Should restart again to make the calendar parse.
+- [ ] Should restart again to make the calendar parse.

 ## Usage